carlotarzua/interior-point-sparse-recovery/README.md

 x_initial = A0' * y;
 ```

-rather than explicitly computing
+rather than explicitly computing:

 ```matlab
 inv(gram_matrix)
 ```

-when the actual objective is to solve a linear system.
+when the actual goal is to solve a linear system.

 ### Custom optimization routine